 This is dependent on the results of your testing, but making sure the proper chemicals go into the water is crucial.

 Based on the results of your water tests, it will become obvious which types of chemicals you need to add to maintain balance.
-You’ll keep your hot tub clean and safe by adding chemicals when needed.
+With these simple steps you’ll keep your hot tub clean and safe.

 Empty it and clean it regularly